MarcoDeSenas/IBMi-topics-thanks-to-pub400/Projects/Tools/UserSpaces/user_spaces.md

 Other API parameters come from procedure parameters.

 Error structure Bytes Provided value is set to 116 in order to optimize the content of ERRC0100 parameter.
+In case of an error, Exception Id and Exception data will contain:

+- any value provided back by the API.

-#### Typical usage in RPGLE programs
+#### UserSpaceCrt() typical usage in RPGLE programs

+Special control option to set:

+- bnddir('USRSPCAPI')

 Sources files to include: